 Total Immersion Program introduction and overview are presented.

 Students will gain an in-depth understanding of the skeletal, muscular, and articular systems of the human body.
-Through lecture and palpation techniques, students will be able to describe the name and location of bones, bony landmarks, and as well as the attachment sites and actions of muscles.
+Through lecture, palpation, and various kinesthetic activities students will be able to describe the name and location of bones, bony landmarks as well as the attachment sites and actions of muscles.
 Students will be able to locate the structures both on a skeleton and on the human body.

-Students are introduced to advanced western massage techniques with an emphasis on focused work for specific areas of common pain/dysfunction such as the neck, shoulder girdle, and lower back.
-The class covers more in depth posture analysis, identifying individual client needs based on various assessment techniques, working with special populations, and dealing with difficult and challenging client situations.
+Students are introduced to advanced western massage techniques with an emphasis on assessment and focused work for specific areas of common pain/dysfunction such as the neck, shoulder girdle, and lower back.
+The class also covers connective tissue injury assessment and treatment for the ankle and the knee.
+Students practice integrating all of the specific techniques they have learned into a comprehensive and therapeutic treatment that is specifically tailored to meet an individual client’s specific needs.
+The class also covers advanced draping techniques, aspects of working with special populations, as well as dealing with difficult and challenging client situations.
 Additional self-care techniques for the massage therapist are presented and practiced.

 Students provide massage therapy to the general public in a supervised professional clinic setting.
 Client interview, treatment session documentation (SOAP Charting), client assessment with regard to pathologies, soft tissue dysfunction, and contraindications, and treatment planning skills are cultivated.

 Students are introduced to hydrotherapy and its effects on the body.
-They learn and practice the proper application of several specific treatments as well as identify the indications and contraindications for hydrotherapy applications.
+They learn and practice the proper application of a variety of specific treatments as well as identify the indications and contraindications for hydrotherapy applications.

 The Business Development class covers a multitude of business activities including marketing, professional image, professional and business licensing, finances, and taxes with emphasis on industry codes of ethics and standards of practice.
 Students create a business plan and marketing materials that they can use in their practice and receive honest feedback from their peers and instructor.

-Students are introduced to the process of registering for and completing the national licensing exams (MBLEX, NCETM, NCETMB).
-Students take practice examinations and review pertinent subjects that are covered in the licensing exam content outlines.
+Students are introduced to the process of registering for and completing the national licensing exam (MBLEX).
+Students take practice examinations and review pertinent subjects that are covered in the licensing exam content outline.

 © 2013 Costa Rica School of Massage Therapy